mdrmono/mdrmono.github.io/content/posts/mandarin-visualization.md

 {{< anki-heatmap >}}

 Small visualization I made to display your anki streak to the world!
-As you can see its a struggle.